 Treatment for Steroid Addiction

 Anabolic steroid abuse and addiction should be treated like any other drug problem.
-With its high risk of dependency and severe withdrawal symptoms, this classifies steroids as an addictive substance regardless of it not producing a stereotypical euphoric “high” for users.
+Despite the fact that steroids do not cause a stereotypical euphoric “high,” they still have the potential to lead to dependency resulting in possible withdrawal symptoms.
 Inpatient and outpatient treatment centers can help those addicted to steroids beat their addiction and build a healthier, natural lifestyle.

-Treating a steroid addiction involves a supervised detox, medication and behavioral therapy.
+Treating a steroid addiction may involve supervised detox, comfort medication, and behavioral therapy.

 Mental health counseling helps recovering addicts cope with mood swings during steroid withdrawal.
 Through continued therapy, users relearn how to function without steroids.
 It’s important to get treatment from a counselor and a physician with experience treating steroid addiction.
 These professionals often collaborate to develop the most effective treatment plan.

 Inpatient rehab is one of the most effective ways to treat people heavily addicted to steroids.
 It’s also a good option for people with a history of depression, anxiety or anger issues.
 Inpatient treatment removes the steroid user from their normal environment so they can safely detox and reprogram their addictive behavior.
 Most rehabs follow a rigorously structured routine consisting of one-on-one counseling, support groups, mealtimes, family visits, activities and sometimes chores.

 Inpatient rehab may last anywhere from 28 to 90 days depending on the severity of the addiction and detox needs.